-Connected Power.
-This three- to six-fold increase in processing rates has not meant a commensurate increase in connected power (Table 3a, SI units, and Table 3b, English units).
+This three to six fold increase in processing rates has not meant a commensurate increase in connected power (Table

+3).
 Connected power has only increased two to three fold.
 The most significant increase in processing power has been at the bale press.
 The next largest processing increase in connected power has been on gin stands, but the increase in connected power has been less than the increase in processing rate (as reflected in the decrease in unit energy consumption).
-With materials handling the trend is similar.
+With materials-handling the trend is similar.
 Materials-handling connected power has increased, but this increase has not approached the rate of increase in processing rate.
 Table 4 compares the ratio between average power actually consumed and connected power based on the sum of motor nominal rated power.
-This was calculated for value added, materials handling, and total, by region, for the two time periods.
-Motor utilization has improved, from about 60% in the 1960s to about 70% at present.
+This was calculated for value added, materials-handling and total, by region, for the two time periods.
+Motor utilization has improved, from about 60% in the 1960's, to about 70% at present.
 Motor utilization usually is less than 100% because of the margin of safety required in systems with fluctuating loads (to avoid overloading components when a surge of excess material enters the process stream).
-However, trimming that margin helps gins reduce capital and operating costs, and might slightly improve the facility's power factor.
+However, trimming that margin helps gins reduce capital and operating costs, and may slightly improve the facility's power factor.